NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Extinction Curse/Krooth Summoning Rune.md

   - name: ""

   - name: "Summon Monster"
-    desc: "`pf2:r` (arcane, summon) **Trigger** A non-xulgath, non-demon creature that isn't carrying a religious symbol of Zevgavizeb crosses from the north part of the hall to the south part of the hall\n* * *\n\n**Effect** The trap summons a [[Bestiary 1/Krooth|Krooth]].
+    desc: "`pf2:r` (arcane, summon) **Trigger** A non-xulgath, non-demon creature that isn't carrying a religious symbol of Zevgavizeb crosses from the north part of the hall to the south part of the hall\n* * *\n\n**Effect** The trap summons a [[Monster Core/Krooth|Krooth]].
 The krooth rolls initiative and remains for 2d6 rounds, after which the spell ends and the krooth disappears.
 The krooth also disappears if someone disables the trap before the duration expires.
 Unlike most summoned creatures, the krooth can use 3 actions each round and can use reactions."

   - name: "Reset"